ros2/ros2/README.md

 Second, under the 'SSH Agent' option, select the same ssh key from the drop down list called 'Credentials'.
 Note this option will not be there for Windows because I could not get the ssh-agent to work on Windows correctly and it is not needed anyways.

+## Setup CMake Warning Parsing

+For CMake warnings to be parsed by the Warnigns plugin you need to add a global configuration, see: https://github.com/ros2/ros2/pull/248#issuecomment-228885779

 ## Using the batch CI jobs

 Each of the batch CI jobs have the same set of parameters.